המעבר לענן IaaS

 Before moving, it is essential to understand the current situation:

-For managers without a technical background: This is the "inventory" stage.
-Like before moving an office – you need to know exactly which systems are in place, how much they weigh, when they are running, and what the status of the backups is.
+For managers without a technical background: This is the “inventory” stage.
+Like before moving an office – you need to know exactly what systems are in place, how much they weigh, when they are running, and what the status of the backups is.
 This is the basis for proper planning and understanding the costs.

 Step Two: Checking the Required Resources